gabeklein/expressive-mvc/README.md

 <br/>

-<h2 id="concept-passing-props">Pass props to your controller instead</h2>
+<h2 id="concept-passing-props">Passing props to your controller instead</h2>

-Besides `use`, there are similar methods able to assign values after a controller is created.
+Besides `use`, there are similar methods, able to assign values after a controller is created.
 This is a great alternative to manually setting values, as we did in the example above.

 <h3 id="method-uses"><code>Model.uses({ ... })</code></h3>